-Brazil, Supreme Court, judgment of 3 December 2008, ILDC 1375 (BR 2008).
-In this judgment, the human rights treaties were considered to have supra legislative status, international treaties and domestic laws, declaring usually that the former shall prevail.
+95. There are many examples of this type of conflict.
+International human rights treaties which are incorporated into domestic legal orders can clash with domestic legal regulations.
+Many national constitutions foresee the risk of a conflict between international treaties and domestic laws, declaring usually that the former shall prevail.
 For instance, the Constitution of Hungary gives the Constitutional Court the power to "annul any piece of legislation or any constituent provision which conflicts with an international agreement" (Article 24), although such treaties do not become part of the Hungarian legal system (Article Q).

-97. There are specific cases which have had an important impact on the national legal order, mainly concerning the amnesty laws in Latin America.
+96. There are specific cases which have had an important impact on the national legal order, mainly concerning the amnesty laws in Latin America.
 Peru illustrates well the overall conflict of a domestic law and the ACHR and the role of national courts on this very delicate issue.
 The Barrios Altos is a well-known case in this area.
-191 The Peruvian situation under former President Fuilmori was particularly complicated because of the constant opposition and confrontation between national courts, on the one side, and the government, on the other.
+206 The Peruvian situation under former President Fujimori was particularly complicated because of the constant opposition and confrontation between national courts, on the one side, and the government, on the other.
 Indeed, courts openly opposed governmental acts considered to be against the Constitution.
 In Barrios Altos, in spite of the adoption of Act No. 26479 (the first amnesty decree), the court in charge of the case decided that this was not applicable to criminal cases already pending since the amnesty law violated constitutional guarantees as well as the American Convention on Human Rights.
 This led to the adoption of a second amnesty decree, Act No. 26942, "directed to interfering with legal actions in the Barrios Altos case".
 The new legislation expressly declared that the amnesty could not be scrutinised by any jurisdiction and that it was of compulsory application to all national courts.
-192 This was not the only occasion of a direct confrontation between the government and the Peruvian courts in the 1990s.
-The case of Constitutional Court v.
-Peru revealed the harassment suffered by the members of the Peruvian Constitutional Court for opposing the so called "auto-coup" led by Fujimori 193.
-Many national courts in Latin America have followed this path, not applying amnesty laws or declaring them void.
-194 The Federal Supreme Court of Brazil has been an exception in this respect.
-In 2010, it had to decide on the constitutionality of the Amnesty
+Many courts in Latin America have followed this path, not applying amnesty laws or declaring them void.
+208 The Federal Supreme Court of